-AUTHOR: Paul Peebles (edited by Cheri Todd Molter)
+AUTHOR: Paul Peeples (edited by Cheri Todd Molter)

 The U.S. Army Airborne and Special Operations Museum at Fayetteville, North Carolina, has many monuments and memorial paver stones on its grounds.
 Each one has a story behind it, and one is of a hometown hero named Alexander McRae.
 (Click on image to enlarge.)

 Alexander McRae was born in Fayetteville on September 4, 1829 to John and Mary Ann McRae.
 John McRae was the Postmaster of the town and had succeeded his father, Duncan, in the position.
 Alexander, known as Alec to his friends and family, attended Donaldson Academy and St. John’s Episcopal Church during his formative years in Fayetteville.
 At the age of fourteen, he enrolled in the Classical Course of studies at Newark Collage at Newark, Delaware.
 In 1847, he accepted an appointment to the United States Military Academy at West Point, New York.
 He graduated twenty-third out of a class of forty-two in 1851 and was assigned to the Regiment of Mounted Rifleman (RMR).

 The RMR had been formed to provide security for travelers on the Oregon Trail, and most of its officers were appointed from outside the Regular Army line.
 For example, Captain Samuel Walker of the Texas Rangers, for whom the Walker Colt Pistol was named, was one of them.
 The RMR joined Scott’s Army in its expedition into Mexico and served with distinction, earning the title “Brave Rifles” from its commander.
 After the end of the Mexican War, the RMR was assigned to duties in Texas and the newly acquired territories in the Southwest.